 You ought to meet the Department Head to explain why you missed the seminar. |

-This table highlighted the core meanings and typical contexts where each modal verb is used.
+Table highlighted above is the core meanings and typical contexts where each modal verb is used.
 Thus, applicants must keep this table handy to understand modal verbs.

 Use of Modal Auxiliaries in English with Examples